premdevapp/IOT-SmartParking-IIITG/README.md

 ### THE CLIENT APP

 ```
-1. Designed and Developed with ReactJS.
+1. Designed and Developed with React.js.
 2. Uses the API to fetch data in JSON format and present it in the app.
 ```